Ready to Study Abroad?

 SAI offers all students the Viva Experience: frequent cultural activities, at no extra cost, for participants to get to know their community, city and country.
 Following is a sample of the activities included in this program.
 Please note that actual activities may differ.

-Welcome Walking Tour
+Montmartre Walking Tour

 Students celebrate the end of a successful semester abroad and say their goodbyes over a delicious French meal.

-Standard Housing: Student apartment
+Standard Housing: Student apartment or residence